Graduate School of Arts and Sciences

 Applicants who have been denied admission may reapply in a later year, particularly if they have had further training that would strengthen their applications or if they can submit additional letters of recommendation.

 Admission is valid only for one academic year.
 Graduate programs review students' academic progress annually.
 Satisfactory academic progress in a program also involves maintaining the professional and departmental standards expected in a particular discipline or program.
 Academic insufficiency or failure to make suitable progress toward the degree may require withdrawal.
+Brandeis University reserves the right to deny admission or permission to register or require the withdrawal of any student at any time for any reason it considers sufficient, including but not limited to character and personal conduct.

 A student's record is reviewed annually and recommendations for readmission are made by the graduate programs.
 However, programs may also review academic records at the end of each semester if a student is not making suitable academic progress.
 In these cases academic probation or withdrawal may result.
 Admission to the Graduate School does not imply that the successful applicant will be accepted as a candidate for a graduate degree.
 Superior performance at Brandeis is essential.